dvskhamele/UserDose/README.rst

 UserDorse is a user listing site, A web service application with all browser compatibility.
 It provides a registration page, lists registered users and outputs CSVs as per requirements.
+The code is divided is 3 segments.
+    - Local
+    - Production
+    - Test

-The code is developed entirely using
+And is developed entirely using:-

 - Python, django (Python Web Framework), django rest framework (For REST APIs), and some other required modules in backed (You may find list of base requirements under BASE/config/settings/base.py,
-   - For local requirements under BASE/config/settings/local.py,
+   - You may find local requirements under BASE/config/settings/local.py,
-   - For production level requirements under BASE/config/settings/production.py),
+   - You may find production level requirements under BASE/config/settings/production.py)
 - Html, css, jquery, jquery validation library, bootstrap
 - Some other modules for frontend, and using Docker as for containerisation of application, database MongoDB, etc.